dcmi/dctap/TAPprimer.md

 |publisherShape||sdo:name|Publisher name||TRUE|FALSE|
 |||sdo:location|Publisher place||TRUE|FALSE|

 In words, this TAP states that there **must** be at least one `dct:creator` and that this statement template links to the `authorShape`; that there must be one and only one `dct:publisher`, linked to the `publisherShape`.
-These shapes also have properties, and those properties can be constrained within the shape, such as with value types and cardinality.

 ## List of DCTAP elements